There are eight main kinds of stupas in Tibetan Buddhism, each commemorating a major event in the Buddha’s life.

 Diamond Way Stupas

 The Enlightenment Stupa at the Buddhist Retreat Centre in Lolland was inaugurated in 1982 by Tenga Rinpoche. http://lolland-buddha.dk.
 Since then several stupas have been built in connection with Lama Ole and Hannah Nydahl’s activity in spreading Diamond Way Buddhism.
 Lopön Tsechu Rinpoche, who was Lama Ole and Hannah Nydahl’s first Buddhist teacher, directed the construction of 16 stupas.
 After the passing of Lopön Tsechu Rinpoche in 2003, Sherab Gyaltsen Rinpoche has directed the construction of several Diamond Way stupas.
-The latest in this line will be the Copenhagen Victory Stupa, which will be inaugurated in the summer of 2019.
+The latest in this line will be the Copenhagen Victory Stupa, which was inaugurated in the summer of 2019.

 The first stupa in Spain, a Kalachakra Stupa, was built in 1994 at the Karma Guen Retreat Centre near Velez-Malaga, under the direction of Lopön Tsechu Rinpoche.
 The largest stupa in Europe is the Enlightenment Stupa in Benalmadena, also in Spain.
 It measures impressive 108 feet equivalent to 33 metres.
 It is the very last stupa that Lopön Tsechu Rinpoche built.
 It was inaugurated in 2003 by the 14th Shamar Rinpoche, four months after the passing of Lopön Tsechu Rinpoche.